elijah-io/test-netlify-cms/content/tech-better-digital-security.md

 ![LastPass](https://miro.medium.com/max/5068/1*NWjW0M3H-Nz_x0jS-F686g.jpeg "LastPass")

+##### My LastPass ‘Security Challenge’ score, as of April 30, 2017.

 Some software, like LastPass, will even filter through all of your account information to look for security weaknesses (shown above).
 This makes it extraordinarily easy for the average user to set one universal password, while maintaining a diverse set of unique passwords for each account—and the best part is you never have to remember more than one password again.

 ## 3.Encrypt Your Online Communication

 ###### *You don’t have to be a [cypherpunk](https://en.wikipedia.org/wiki/Cypherpunk) to use Signal and encrypted email.*

 I think most people would be surprised at how accessible strong encryption can be.
 I would be willing to bet the word “encryption” scares away a good chunk of people from even trying—it sounds complex.
+But the reality is, encryption is for everyone now.

 ![ProtonMail](https://miro.medium.com/max/2508/1*s96oH4bdhv7RNrqkE_VHcA.jpeg "ProtonMail")

-*Encryption is for everyone now.*
+> *Encryption is for everyone now.*

 Why not get setup with professional-grade encrypted instant messaging and email right now?
 Download the [ultra-secure Signal](https://www.cyberscoop.com/signal-security-audit-encryption-facebook-messenger-whatsapp/), for [Android](https://play.google.com/store/apps/details?id=org.thoughtcrime.securesms&hl=en) or [iOS](https://itunes.apple.com/us/app/signal-private-messenger/id874139669?mt=8), then have your friends download it; you can even share photos and video securely.